AKTiwary2402/Snakes-in-Unity/README.md

 # Snakes-in-Unity
+JAVA MINOR PROJECT.
+Technologies Used are: Core Java(Swing, AWT)
+IDE: Intellij

-This is a minor java project based on typical snake game.
-Technologies Used are: Core Java(Swing, AWT) and IDE: Intellij
+This project is based on typical snake game which we used to play in mobile.